vinodkd/guts/src/book/01_size.md

 		}
 		// SLOC: 7, Size > Size(Program 1)?

-> Aside: Note that Program 2's SLOC went up because `PrintStream` had to be imported in, while Program 1 doesnt need that line because of "platform" affordances.
+> Aside: Note that Program 2's SLOC went up because `PrintStream` had to be imported in, while Program 1 doesn't need that line because of "platform" affordances.
 More on such platform implications later.

 Now, program 2 is admittedly contrived, but it's reflective of similar contrasts in real code where the latter representation would be useful \[[1](#ftnote1)\].
-It splits out the original line 1 into two, separating the individual steps involved and it does increase the size of the program even if with an "unnecessary" addition of a local variable; but it highlights the fact that `System.out.println(...)` is something more than atomic - its a __Compound Operation__, if you will.
+It splits out the original line 1 into two, separating the individual steps involved and it does increase the size of the program even if with an "unnecessary" addition of a local variable; but it highlights the fact that `System.out.println(...)` is something more than atomic - it's a __Compound Operation__, if you will.

 In fact, we could take it a step further and do this: